RDZDX/IPoverObexVxp/README.md

 # IPoverObexVxp BT terminal client

-A client application that connects via Bluetooth to a server application for the MRE platform on mobile phones, including Nokia S30+ devices.
+A client application that connects via Bluetooth protocol to a server application for the MRE platform on mobile phones, including Nokia S30+ devices.

 ## Usage